vmware-tanzu/velero/ADOPTERS.md

 **[SIGHUP][80]**
 SIGHUP integrates Velero in its [Fury Kubernetes Distribution][81] providing predefined schedules and configurations to ensure an optimized disaster recovery experience.
 [Fury Kubernetes Disaster Recovery Module][82] is ready to be deployed into any Kubernetes cluster running anywhere.

+**[MayaData][90]**
+MayaData is a large user of Velero as well as a contributor.
+MayaData offers a Data Agility platform called [OpenEBS Director][91], that helps customers confidently and easily manage stateful workloads in Kubernetes.
+Velero is one of the core software building block of the OpenEBS Director's [DMaaS or data migration as a service offering][92] used to enable data protection strategies.

 ## Adding a logo to velero.io